dbt-labs/docs.getdbt.com/website/docs/terms/data-wrangling.md

 ### Enriching

-Enriching data using SQL often involves the following three functions:
+Enriching data using SQL can often involve the use of functions, such as:

 - CASE statements allow you to replace values using  “when-then” statements.
 They end with an “else” statement to catch the values that don’t fall in any of the “when-then” statements.